Towards unification of quark and lepton flavors in $A_4$ modular invariance: Lepton mass matrix in the modular invariance

-In Table 6, we show a typical parameter set, which gives lepton mixing angles and the Dirac CP phase.
-It is noticed that ratios of $\alpha_e/ \gamma_e$ and $\beta_e/ \gamma_e$ in Table 6 correspond to the observed charged lepton mass hierarchy.
-We also present the mixing matrices of charged leptons and neutrinos for a sample of Table 6.
-We obtain
+We also present the mixing matrices of charged leptons and neutrinos for the best-fit sample of Table 6.
+Those are given as:

 where $U_{\rm PMNS}=U_\ell^\dagger \, U_\nu$.
-They are also given in the diagonal base of the generator $S$ in order to see the hierarchical structure of mixing as well as the quark mixing matrix of region-I in Eq.\,(\ref{V-I}), by using the unitary transformation of Eq.\,(\ref{VS2}).
-It is noticed that the mixing matrix of charged leptons $U_\ell$ is similar to the quark mixing matrices of region-I. On the other hand, two large mixing angles appear in the neutrino mixing matrix $U_\nu$.
+They are also given in the diagonal base of the generator $S$ in order to see the hierarchical structure of mixing like in the quark mixing matrix in Eq.\,(\ref{V-I}), by using the unitary transformation of Eq.\,(\ref{VS2}).
+It is noticed that the mixing matrix of charged leptons $U_\ell$ is similar to the quark mixing matrices of Eq.\,(\ref{V-I}).
+On the other hand, two large mixing angles appear in the neutrino mixing matrix $U_\nu$.

 In our numerical calculations, we have not included the RGE effects in the lepton mixing angles and neutrino mass ratio $\Delta m_{\rm sol}^2/\Delta m_{\rm atm}^2$.
 We suppose that those corrections are very small between the electroweak and GUT scales for NH of neutrino masses.
 This assumption is justified well in the case of $\tan\beta\leq 5$ unless neutrino masses are almost degenerate \cite{Criado:2018thu}.